Chair, Language & Literacy Education Department

 BI620: Educational Issues in Bilingual Education

-Dr. Kanno studies immigrant English learner (EL) students' access to postsecondary education.
-She is interested in how EL students negotiate their transition from high school to college/vocational training and how high schools facilitate or hinder this process.
-Ultimately, Dr. Kanno's research explores how being institutionally identified as English learners affects students' educational opportunities.
+Dr. Kanno studies immigrant English learner (EL) students' access to postsecondary education, exploring how EL students negotiate their transition from high school to college/vocational training and how high schools facilitate or hinder this process.

 Nuñez, A,-M., Rios-Aguilar, C., Kanno, Y., Flores, S.M.
 (2016).
 English learners and their transition to postsecondary education.
 In M.B.
 Paulsen (Ed.), Higher Education: Handbook of Theory and Research, Volume 31 (pp. 41-90).
 New York: Springer.